nixworks/public/news/2012/10/1/README.md

 ##### Mohamed Nasheed
 ### [Mohamed Nasheed, the former president of the Maldives, fails to appear in court and departs on tour for his party.
 Vice-president Mohammed Waheed Deen, opening an academic conference in Male, says a nation can achieve democracy by the teachers imparting the relevant information. ](/news/2012/10/1/mohamed-nasheed-the-former-president-of-the-maldives-fails-to-appear-in-court-and-departs-on-tour-for-his-party-vice-president-mohammed-w.md)
-_Context: Male, academic, Maldives, vice president, Mohammed Waheed Deen, Mohamed Nasheed, his party, in court_
+_Context: his party, vice president, Mohamed Nasheed, academic, Male, Maldives, in court, Mohammed Waheed Deen_

 ## [Previous Day...](/news/2012/09/30/index.md)